afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 Both uses served me well: I surprisingly often found myself in situations where I was the only one with such objects available (may be I should stop drinking alone in front of my computer).
-For bonus brownie points I made the usb stick bootable - and this helped me and a couple of friends recover files from their broken PCs.
-And I opened a couple beers afterwards to celebrate: this is the life!
+For bonus brownie points I made the usb stick bootable - and this helped me and a couple of my friends recover files from their broken PCs.
+And I opened a couple of beers afterwards to celebrate: this is the life!

 ## 2) Chromecast